 A notice defense is raised when the defendant had put the plaintiff on notice of the dangerous condition that should have caused them to avoid the danger such as a sign alerting the plaintiff to a wet floor that he or she slipped and fell on.

 A statute of limitations defense is raised if an accident occurred too long ago and the applicable law precludes the plaintiff from bringing the claim.

 Slip and fall accident victims in Philadelphia often suffer from significant injuries that can lead to tremendous setbacks in their life.
-The slip and fall accident lawyers at the Dan Doyle Law Group regularly help clients who have sustained the following:
+The Philadelphia slip and fall lawyer at the Dan Doyle Law Group regularly help clients who have sustained the following:

 Slip and fall accident victims in Philadelphia need to be aware that they have a limited amount of time to file lawsuits in these cases.
 The Pennsylvania personal injury statute of limitations is two years from the date an injury occurs.
 This gives slip and fall accident victims a two-year window with which to file a lawsuit against the alleged negligent party.

 There may be various types of compensation available to victims of slip and fall accidents in Philadelphia.
 Our attorneys are regularly able to help clients recover the following types of economic and non-economic compensation: